AgoraIO/video-sdk-samples-unity/Readme.md

 ## Samples

-This reference app includes several samples that illustrate the functionality and features of Agora Video and Voice SDKs.
-Each sample is self-contained and the relevant code can be found in its own folder in the root directory.
-For more information about each sample, see:

-**Get Started**
+The runnable code examples are:

 - [SDK quickstart](./Assets/get-started) - the minimum code you need to integrate low-latency, high-concurrency video calling features into your app using Agora Video SDK.
 - [Secure authentication with tokens](./Assets/authentication-workflow/) - quickly set up an authentication token server, retrieve a token from the server, and use it to connect securely to the SD-RTN server as a specific user.

-**Develop**

 - [Call quality best practice](./Assets/ensure-call-quality/) - ensure optimal audio and video quality in your game.
 - [Connect through restricted networks with Cloud Proxy](./Assets/cloud-proxy/) - ensure reliable connectivity for your users when they connect from an environment with a restricted network.
 - [Secure channel encryption](./Assets/media-stream-encryption/) - integrate built-in data encryption into your app using Video SDK.
 - [Stream media to a channel](./Assets/play-media/) - play video and audio files during online social and business interactions.
+- [Audio and voice effect](./Assets/audio-and-voice-effects) - Implement different audio and voice effect features.
 - [Screen share, mute, and volume control](./Assets/product-workflow/productWorkflowManager.cs) - Implement a simple workflow in your game.

+- [Geofencing](./Assets/geofencing/geofencing.cs) - Control and customize data routing in your game.

+- [Spatial Audio](./Assets/spatial-audio/spatialAudioManager.cs) - 3D Spatial Audio enhances your real-time interaction experience with immersive sound, making it feel like sound is all around.

+- [Virtual Background](./Assets/virtual-background/virtualBackground.cs) - Blur the background or replace it with a solid color or an image.
 - [Geofencing](./Assets/geofencing/geofencing.cs) - Control and customize data routing in your

 - [Raw video and audio processing](./Assets//raw-audio-and-video/RawAudioVideo.cs) - Pre-process and post-process the captured audio and video data for implementation of custom playback effects.

 - [Custom video and audio sources](./Assets/custom-audio-and-video/CustomAudioAndVideo.cs) - Integrate a custom audio or video source into your app

-**Integrate Features**

-- [Audio and voice effect](./Assets/audio-and-voice-effects) - Implement different audio and voice effect features.

-- [Spatial Audio](./Assets/spatial-audio/spatialAudioManager.cs) - 3D Spatial Audio enhances your real-time interaction experience with immersive sound, making it feel like sound is all around.

-- [Geofencing](./Assets/geofencing/geofencing.cs) - Control and customize data routing in your game.

-- [Virtual Background](./Assets/virtual-background/virtualBackground.cs) - Blur the background or replace it with a solid color or an image.

-- AI noise suppression: This feature is not available.

 ## Prerequisites